keirthana/anbox-cloud-docs/howto/anbox/tls-for-appliance.md

     sudo snap install --classic certbot

-Using certbot requires that TCP port 80 is not in use as certbot will use it to verify your ownership of the requested DNS name.
+Using `certbot` requires that TCP port 80 is not in use as it will use the port to verify your ownership of the requested DNS name.
 The Anbox Cloud Appliance only occupies TCP port 443.
 Please ensure that nothing is listening on the machine on TCP port 80 before you continue.

 Then run the following command to generate your certificate: